hugo-sid/hugo-admonitions/README.md

     > Warning: This operation will delete all data.
     ```

-- Dark mode support 🌙
+- Dark Mode Support 🌙
 - Header Only Mode 📑
+- Foldable Admonitions 📂
-- Multi-language support 🌐
+- Multi-language Support 🌐
   - English
   - Chinese
   - French